Eviction Prevention and Homeless Supports

 - Eviction prevention programs assist households in maintaining their current tenancies.

-- Emergency hostel programs - provide temporary, short-term accommodations for individuals and families who are homeless.
+- Emergency shelter programs - provide temporary, short-term accommodations for individuals and families who are homeless.

-- Violence against women shelters - are for women with (or without) children who are fleeing family violence.
+- Women and Children Fleeing Violence or Abuse - are for women with (or without) children who are fleeing family violence.